Phil Murphy: 2021

 On October 1, 2020, Murphy announced he would seek reelection, with Oliver as his running mate.
 He ran unopposed in the 2021 Democratic primary after two challengers were disqualified.
-He defeated Republican nominee Jack Ciattarelli in the general election.
-Murphy became New Jersey's first Democratic governor since Brendan Byrne to be reelected.
+He defeated Republican nominee Jack Ciattarelli in the general election, albeit by much closer margin than in 2017, with his campaign harmed by the long duration of some of his COVID-19 executive orders.
+Murphy became New Jersey's first Democratic governor to be reelected since Brendan Byrne in 1977.